Therapy for Obsessive Thinkers: Performance & Relational Anxiety in Los Angeles, CA

 Life Transitions & Identity Shifts

-For optimizers navigating the moments that overwhelm the system — breakups, injury, retirement, marriage, pregnancy, parenthood.
+For optimizers navigating the moments that overwhelm the system; breakups, injury, retirement, marriage, pregnancy, parenthood.
 Something happened and the structure that held everything together isn’t holding anymore.
 The optimizer doesn’t just lose a routine.
 They lose themselves.

 Couples Therapy

 For partners who love each other but can’t quite reach each other.
 When one person’s anxiety, drive, or need for control is creating distance — even when that’s not the intention.
-Relationship Fitness for couples who want to understand what’s getting in the way and build something that actually feels close.
+Relationship Fitness for couples & parents who want to understand what’s getting in the way and build something that actually feels close.

-What Working Together Looks Like
+What Working Together in Los Angeles, CA Looks Like

 We slow it down.
 Map the patterns.
 Identify where discipline crossed into compulsion.